Supporting transition from Further Education to Higher Education

 - Course shadowing support at FE Colleges

-- Orientation day to meet fellow UCC ACCESS+ students, visit the FE college, familiarise yourself with rooms, names and timetables, attend social events
+- Induction event: meet fellow UCC ACCESS+ students, visit the FE college, familiarise yourself with rooms, names and timetables, attend social events

 - One to one meetings to discuss challenges, progress and goals